alexortiz201/alexortiz201.github.io/index.md

 ---
 # About

-Front End Engineer from NJ.
-I love building things that look great.
+Full Stack Engineer from NJ.
+I love building things that look great, and run fast!